Beryl Heads For Texas After Causing Damage, No Deaths In Mexico - UrduPoint

 As a precaution, 348 flights were cancelled at Cancun airport, the largest terminal in the Mexican Caribbean.

-By late Friday afternoon, Quintana Roo governor said the airport had resumed service.

-The NHC said Beryl had weakened from a Category 2 hurricane to Category 1 by the time she hit Yucatan -- milder than earlier in the week when it left a trail of destruction across the Caribbean and the coast of Venezuela, killing at least seven people.
+The NHC said Beryl weakened from a Category 2 hurricane to Category 1 by the time it hit Yucatan -- milder than earlier in the week when it left a trail of destruction across the Caribbean and parts of Venezuela.

-It added Beryl would continue to weaken while crossing the peninsula, but "re-intensification is expected once the center moves back over the Gulf of Mexico."

-Agencies and officials in northeast Mexico and the lower and middle Texas coast "should closely monitor the progress of Beryl," the center said.

-"Hurricane and Tropical Storm Watches will likely be issued for that region later today."
+It added on Friday that a hurricane watch -- signaling a forecast re-intensification from tropical storm status -- had been issued for much of the Texas coast ahead of Beryl's anticipated arrival there late on Sunday.

+By late Friday, the NHC tracked Beryl 995 kilometers southeast of Corpus Christi in Texas, while the storm's maximum sustained winds had slowed to 95 kph.

-Ahead of Beryl's arrival Friday, hundreds of tourists were evacuated from hotels along the Mexican coast.
+In Mexico, hundreds of tourists were evacuated from hotels along the coast before the storm's arrival.

-The Mexican army, which deployed some 8,000 troops to Tulum, said it has food supplies and 34,000 liters of purified water to distribute to the population.
+The army, which deployed some 8,000 troops to Tulum, said it had food supplies and 34,000 liters of purified water to distribute to the population.

-The army also set up a soup kitchen in Tulum for people who cannot return home due to flooding or blocked roads.
+The army also set up a soup kitchen in Tulum for people who could return home due to flooding or blocked roads.

 Alvaro Rueda, a 51-year-old bricklayer, told AFP his neighborhood had already started clearing up after the storm's passage.